-Skin Disorders / Skin Cancer: Skin disorders and skin cancer may occur independently of Excision of Skin Lesion surgery.
+Skin Disorders / Skin Cancer- Rhinoplasty is a surgical procedure to reshape of both internal and external structure of the nose.
+Skin disorders and skin cancer may occur independently of a Rhinoplasty.

-Long-Term Results- Subsequent alterations in scar appearance may occur as the result of aging, weight loss or gain, sun exposure, pregnancy, menopause, or other circumstances not related to Excision of Skin Lesion surgery.
+Long-Term Results- Subsequent alterations in nasal appearance may occur as the result of aging, weight loss or gain, sun exposure, pregnancy, menopause, or other circumstances not related to Rhinoplasty surgery.
+Future surgery or other treatments may be necessary.